Amy Goldman Fowler: Bibliography

 Goldman is the author of five books.
-Her first three and her current release, The Melon, won American Horticultural Society Book of the Year awards.
 These were illustrated by the photographer Victor Schrager.

 Melons for the Passionate Grower (Artisan, 2002) was nominated for several other awards including: The Garden Writers Association of America 2003 Garden Globe Award of Achievement, various Bookbinder's Awards for design and production, a James Beard Foundation Award (Reference Books category) and the International Association of Culinary Professionals award for Best Design.

 The Compleat Squash: A Passionate Grower's Guide To Pumpkins, Squashes and Gourds (Artisan, 2004) was a 2005 American Horticultural Society Book Award-winner, and won a bronze award of achievement from The Garden Writers Association of America.

 The Heirloom Tomato: From Garden to Table – Recipes, Portraits and History of the World's Most Beautiful Fruit was published by Bloomsbury in 2008.
 It was a recipient of the American Horticultural Society's 2009 Book Award.

 Heirloom Harvest: Modern Daguerreotypes of Historic Garden Treasures (Bloomsbury, 2015) is illustrated by daguerreotypist Jerry Spagnoli.
 The book has more than 175 photographs of fruits, vegetables, nuts, herbs, and berries grown by Goldman on her 200-acre Hudson Valley farmstead.
 Goldman's essay, "Fruits of the Earth", describes her 25-year collaboration with the land.
 Heirloom Harvest has appeared in The Washington Post, Elle Décor, Harper's Bazaar, The Financial Times, The Daily Beast, The East Hampton Star, and Town and Country.
-In August 2016 it won the Association for Garden Communicators (GWA)'s Silver Medal in the Book Category.
+In August 2016 it won the Association for Garden Communicators (GWA)'s silver medal in the Book Category.
 It also won two distinctions at the October 2016 New York Book Show (Book Industry Guild of New York): Best in Special Trade (Art Books) and Best in Special Trade/Photography.
 Heirloom Harvest was honored in 2016 by the British Book Awards as best book in the Lifestyle Illustrated category.

 The Melon (City Point Press, 2019), her fifth book, was reviewed in The New York Times and The Washington Post.

 Goldman's writing appears in such publications as Martha Stewart Living, The New York Times, Organic Connections, and Organic Gardening.

-She has been profiled by The New York Times,
+Awards

-The Washington Post, The New York Sun and several other publications including Organic Style and Horticulture magazine.
-In addition, Goldman has appeared on Martha Stewart Living TV and PBS' The Victory Garden.
+Her first three books and her last, The Melon, won American Horticultural Society Book of the Year awards.